The Monkees (album): Recording

 The album was recorded in numerous separate sessions around Los Angeles from July 5–25, 1966.
 Early sessions were produced by the trio of Tommy Boyce, Bobby Hart, and Jack Keller; later sessions were produced by Boyce and Hart.
 Michael Nesmith produced two sessions scheduled around the work done by Boyce, Hart, and Keller.

 Famously, the Monkees were not permitted by their management to function as a working band for this album.
 Although the album cover credits the band as playing instruments (drums for Dolenz; guitar for the other three members), the group's actual contributions were limited almost entirely to vocal tracks.
 Seven of the album's 12 tracks feature one lone Monkee singing lead vocal over instrumentation and backing vocals recorded entirely by a group of session musicians which varies from song to song.
 Other tracks feature multiple Monkees singing over session players; only on the two tracks produced by Michael Nesmith does a Monkee (Peter Tork) play an instrument (guitar).
-(Nesmith wrote or co-wrote these two tracks.)
+Nesmith wrote or co-wrote these tracks.
 No tracks on the album feature all four Monkees.